magomimmo/cljs-start/README.md

 A [lein template][1] for creating [ClojureScript][2] lib with batteries included.

-> NOTE: `clj-start` has just been created.
+> NOTE: `cljs-start` has just been created.
 Use it at your own risk.

 ## Introduction